luisperezcr/node-storefront-backend/README.md

     POSTGRES_TEST_DB=<NAME_OF_DATABASE>-test
     POSTGRES_USER=<YOUR_USER>
     POSTGRES_PWD=<YOUR_PASSWORD>
+    POSTGRES_PORT=5432
     ENV=test
     BCRYPT_PASSWORD=<ANY_STRING_YOU_WANT>
     SALT_ROUNDS=10
     TOKEN_SECRET=<ANY_STRING_YOU_WANT>
     ```
 3. Regardless of using your local machine or a docker container, make sure you create 2 databases, once for `test` and another one for `dev`.
 Also, make sure you're using the same names your set on your `.env` file for `POSTGRES_DB_DEV` and `POSTGRES_TEST_DB`.
 So, for example if you used `my_database_dev` in your `.env` file, that's the name you will need to use to create the database, the same for the `test` one.

+4. As you can see in the `.env` file, there is a `POSTGRES_PORT=5432`, which will connect you database to that port, if you want to use a different port than `5432` just change that value.

 ---